McPherson FG as time expires lifts Bengals past Titans 19-16

-Especially with the way they keep ending postseason droughts.
-And with their latest victory putting them in the franchise’s first AFC championship game in 33 years – and a win away from the Super Bowl.
+NASHVILLE, Tenn.
+(AP) — The Cincinnati Bengals just keep ending postseason droughts, and their latest victory has them in their first AFC championship game in 33 years.

 Rookie Evan McPherson kicked a 52-yard field goal as time expired, lifting the fourth-seeded Bengals past the top-seeded Tennessee Titans 19-16 on Saturday to end the NFL’s longest active road playoff skid.